List of contents:

 What country are your visitors/customers coming from?

-Where to find these stats: Click on Other when choosing a primary dimension for your analytics.
-From the drop-down menu choose Users > Country/ Territory.
+Where to find these statistics: Click on Other when choosing a primary dimension for your analytics.
+From the drop-down menu choose Users > Country.

-Where to find these stats: Click on Other when choosing a primary dimension for sorting out data.
+Where to find these statistics: Click on Other when choosing a primary dimension for sorting out data.
 Choose Technology > Browser from the drop-down menu.

 And many many other important pieces of information: About technology your visitors use (Screen resolution, Java support, operating system…), what language they speak or whether they are first-time or returning visitors…